Online Business Productivity & Organization

 2. Repurpose Content

-One of my favorite ways to do this is to re-use photos I’ve taken for Instagram posts (or Pinterest) as backgrounds for my Instagram stories.
+One of my favorite ways to repurpose existing content is to re-use photos I’ve taken for Instagram posts (or Pinterest) as backgrounds for my Instagram stories.

 If you blog, you can use short excerpts from posts you’ve already written as social media captions or pin descriptions.